redis/redis-doc/topics/rediscli.md

 ## Continuous stats mode

-This is probably one of the lesser known features of `redis-cli`, and one very useful in order to minor Redis instances in real time.
+This is probably one of the lesser known features of `redis-cli`, and one very useful in order to monitor Redis instances in real time.
 To enable this mode, the `--stat` option is used.
 The output is very clear about the behavior of the CLI in this mode: